 No, all egg rolls do not have shrimp in them.
 While shrimp is a common filling for egg rolls, you can use just about any protein to fill them.
 Some other popular fillings for egg rolls are minced chicken, pork, mushroom, tofu, and beef, to name a few.

-How do you make shrimp egg rolls in an air fryer?
+How do you make these shrimp egg rolls in an air fryer?

-To make shrimp egg rolls in an air fryer, you want to first make the filling and wrap all of the egg rolls.
-Then cook the egg rolls in batches at 370°F for about 5 minutes, flipping them half way through cooking.
-Make sure that they are lying flat in the air fryer basket, so you may have to cook them in batches.
+To make shrimp egg rolls in an air fryer, you want to first make the filling, then stuff the egg roll wraps with it, and then roll them up until they're sealed.
+Once sealed you'll want to cook the egg rolls in batches at 370°F for about 5 minutes, flipping them halfway through as they cook.
+Also, make sure that they are lying flat in the air fryer basket when you cook them so they cook evenly.

 Well, that's how to make shrimp egg rolls!

-These crispy fried shrimp egg rolls have an addictive crunch and a savory filling that's balanced with incredible flavors.
-I may be biased, but I really think this is better than anything you can get at a restaurant or for takeout.
+I know I may be biased, but I really think these rolls are better than anything you can get at a restaurant.

-Anyway, I hope you love this shrimp egg rolls recipe as much as I do.
+Anyway, I hope you love this recipe as much as I do.

-As always, if you give it a try, leave a comment below and let us know your thoughts!
+As always, if you give it a try, leave a comment below and let me know your thoughts!

 More Recipes